-Now that I have a child of my own, a daughter, I’m acutely aware of and somewhat remorseful about the trauma I put my mother through.
+Now that I have a child of my own, a daughter, I’m acutely aware of, and somewhat remorseful about the trauma I put my mother through.
 I’m not talking about being a naughty child or a difficult teenager.
 I’m talking about being a full on disaster magnet.
 Earthquakes, hurricanes, volcanic eruptions, revolutions, to name a few.
 I always downplayed the danger I was in at the time, but I know she spent many, many sleepless nights wondering if I was still alive.

-Not Exactly As Seen On TV
+Hurricanes – Not Exactly As Seen On TV

 Hurricane Andrew, in August of 1992, was my first big storm, and I was completely unprepared.
 I had just spent a magnificent week in the Bahamas on a liveaboard dive boat.
-I had completed my scuba diving certification and even did a shark feeding dive.
+I had completed my scuba diving certification and even did my first shark feeding dive.
 My boyfriend and I were planning to spend a few more days in South Beach enjoying yummy Cuban food and people watching before heading back to Canada.

 We ended up helping the owner of the boat evacuate all his passengers and find a spot to tie up in a spur canal of the Miami River.
 We stayed on board during the storm, and I can still say, even after doing over 400 skydives, it was one of the most exciting events of my life.
 I ended up working on that boat for 4 years, and experienced several more hurricanes.